kraasch/png2ttf/README.md

    - [ ] chop png automatically.
    - [ ] create svgs automatically.
    - [ ] create ttf automatically.
+   - [ ] add python version file.

  - polish.
+   - [ ] deal with sub repo that converts png to svg (find essential code and replace. or integrate into this project).
    - [ ] modular tests in python, eg with cucumber or similar.
    - [ ] automatically export aseprite to png using python: eg with https://github.com/Eiyeron/py_aseprite